-Herbs work through their unique combinations of chemical constituents, which they have each biologically tailored to thrive in the conditions they do around the Globe.
+Herbs work through their unique combinations of chemical constituents, which they have each biologically tailored over tens of thousands of years, to thrive in the various conditions they inhabit around the Globe.
 They work in our bodies, to treat dis-eases, and bring about and maintain our health.
-When we take or use Herbal Medicine the complex bio-chemistry inter-acts with ours, thus effecting our symptoms, and expression of health.
+When we take or use Herbal Medicine the complex bio-chemistry inter-acts with ours, thus impacting on and affecting our expression of health.

 WHAT WE USE HERBAL MEDICINE FOR:

 “Herbs are not suited to artificially imposed disease names but to naturally occurring and evolving processes within the body.”Matthew Wood, MSc.

 Herbal Medicine is suitable for adults, children and animals, in many of the common situations you could refer to your GP with.

 Here follows a non-definitive list of conditions that Herbs can treat very well: